pjtunstall/mad/README.md

   - Add randomizer to allow alternative profile pictures for roles: name consistently and put each selection in its own folder so we can programmatically pic one from the folder.
     - If we then use it, make a background for red3.
   - Get gray's pitchfork in shot.
-  - Write backstory or character sketch for each role and have it appear possibly as a popup on hovering over their profile picture.
+  - Write backstory or character sketch for each role and think how and where to display them.
 - KEYS
   - Let different keys be used for different players, at least for testing, so that two can play on one keyboard.
 - STRUCTURE